gjoslyn/amazonworkspaces_userportal/README.md

 <img src="architecture.png">

 <br>
-Clean up: Remove all objects from your S3 bucket.
-Then delete the CloudFormation stack and all resources will be cleaned up.
+Clean up: Delete the CloudFormation stack and all resources will be cleaned up.